How to Write a Truly Terrifying Horror Story in 9 Steps

 Midsommar

-If you’re hoping to create your own horror story, check out my list of fantastic scary story prompts to get started!
+If you’re hoping to create your own horror story, check out these lists of scary story prompts and haunted house story ideas to get started!

 Love the horror genre?
 Check out these other helpful articles!